alcidesrh/laravel-generic-resource/readme.md

     //you can pass nested property as well as the example before return new GenericResourceCollection( $users->paginate( $perPage ), ['id', 'name', 'parent' => ['id', 'name'], 'products' => ['id', 'name', 'price']]);

-**Note**: Both GenericResource and GenericResourceCollection classes are the same types referenced in the official <a href="https://laravel.com/docs/8.x/eloquent-resources" target="_blank">Laravel's Api Resources documentation</a> with some extra code to make it generic and agnostic.
+**Note**: Both GenericResource and GenericResourceCollection classes are the same types referenced in the official *[Laravel's Api Resources documentation](https://laravel.com/docs/8.x/eloquent-resources)* with some extra code to make it generic and agnostic.
 So you can expect the same structure and behavior.

 ## Requirement

 -Laravel >= 5
 -Php >= 7.0

 ## Installation